Why consider accessibility?

 Digital Discovery Services: Accessibility in Blended Teaching

-We explore the ways in which we can all improve the accessibility of of our online teaching materials online, as well as considering student experiences of online content and its accessibility.
-The session included helpful hints and tricks as to how you can easily bring your content up to standard for the benefit of everyone.
+We explore the ways in which we can all improve the accessibility of our online teaching materials online, as well as considering student experiences of online content and its accessibility.
+The session included helpful hints and tricks as to how you can easily bring your content up to standard to benefit everyone.

 Page written by Rachel Heyes, on behalf of the FBMH eLearning team (September 2024).